omerchn/vscode-sessionizer/README.md

 ## Overview

-Easily open directories (sessions) in specified roots by fuzzy finding them.
+Easily open directories in specified roots by fuzzy finding them.

 Based on the notion that fuzzy finding is the fastest and most efficient way to selecting items.